samus-io/tablab-steps/steps/NCKDutJRfHk8npC2kg14CVaLVDmbbgnQUpQ/en/README.md

 ## Compliant code in Node.js using `multer` while keeping the original file name

 * The following code snippet demonstrates how to handle file uploads using the `multer` middleware and storing files in a specific folder while preserving the original file name sent by the user.
-* It enforces a maximum file name length, decodes URL-encoded names, removes unsafe or reserved characters using the `sanitize-filename` package, and further restricts the resulting name to alphanumeric characters, hyphens, and dots.
-It also trims leading and trailing dots to prevent hidden files or unsafe paths, normalizes the name to lowercase for consistency, and prefixes the final name with a random string to prevent collisions:
+* It decodes URL-encoded names, enforces a maximum file name length, limits characters to alphanumerics, hyphens, and dots, removes leading and trailing dots to avoid hidden files or unsafe paths, blocks reserved system names using the `sanitize-filename` package, converts the name to lowercase for consistency, and prefixes the final name with a random string to prevent collisions:

   ```javascript
   const sanitizeFilename = require("sanitize-filename");